LEAN-96/RAG-Demystified/README.md

 Source: [Retrieval-Augmented Generation for Large Language Models: A Survey](http://arxiv.org/abs/2312.10997)

 # Conclusion

-RAG is a prominent approach for augmenting LLMs with domain-specific data without the need of frequent model retraining or fine-tuning.
-It allows us to chat with data with minimal effort while utilizing the power of LLM´s.
-Frameworks like LangChain or LlamaIndex as well as Low-Code tools like FLowise and Langflow makes it fairly easy to implement basic to advanced RAG-Pipelines.
-Since the field is evolving dynamically we will soon see more and more enterprises and organizations implementing RAG within their environment.
-The shift towards agentic and multimodal RAG will pave the way beyond text-based Q&A applications.
+Retrieval-Augmented Generation (RAG) is an effective method for enhancing Large Language Models (LLMs) with domain-specific data without the need for frequent retraining or fine-tuning.
+This approach allows us to interact with data effortlessly while leveraging the capabilities of LLMs.
+Tools and frameworks such as LangChain, LlamaIndex, Flowise, and Langflow make it straightforward to implement RAG pipelines, from basic to advanced levels.
+As the field continues to evolve, we can expect more enterprises and organizations to adopt RAG within their operations.
+The progression towards agentic and multimodal RAG will extend the utility beyond text-based Q&A applications.

-Recent studies underpin the shift towards multimodal RAG approaches.
-For this purpose we searched for "RAG" OR "Retrieval-Augmented Generation" on Lens.org, downloaded the results as RIS document and conducted a bibliometric analysis using [VOSViewer](https://www.vosviewer.com/) to visualize the results as network visualization.
+Recent studies highlight the shift towards multimodal RAG approaches.
+For example, a search for "RAG" or "Retrieval-Augmented Generation" on Lens.org, followed by a bibliometric analysis using [VOSViewer](https://www.vosviewer.com/), reveals terms like "query image" and "augmented image."
+These findings emphasize the potential of RAG in interacting with images, paving the way for innovative applications beyond traditional text-based interfaces.

 ![image](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/14043b0d-80a7-4d27-9a65-db688f362972)

 # Resources and Further Reading